thomasleavy/lineage/README.md

 This is a prototype for an internal garment archive and lookbook that would be for a fashion design house.
 With this app, the user can track garments, versions, lookbooks and notes in one place.
 This is very useful for ateliers and creative teams who might need a single source of truth and auditable history when they are designing clothes, shoes, etc.

 **Tech:** Next.js (App Router), React, TypeScript, tRPC, Prisma, Postgres, S3-compatible storage (MinIO/Supabase/R2), React for PDF generating.
 I also used session-based auth (httpOnly cookies, Argon2), RBAC enforced server-side, immutable versioning (every edit would creates a new version), hash-chained audit log for tracking changes made by various users, Postgres features, rate-limited PDF export (sync + async via pg-boss), and CI (GitHub Actions) with unit, integration and Playwright E2E tests.
-I didn't understand absolutely everything, but was comfortable and assured of the app's potential and each piece's relevance to the project.

 ---